Expanding Resilience from ‘I’ to ‘We’

 Shifting team habits and rituals

-To promote resilience, businesses will have to build key skills and habits at the team and organisational level.
+To promote resilience, businesses will have to build key skills and habits at the team and organizational level.
 These habits should define their working culture.
 In our last article, we laid out core resilience skills an individual can cultivate to help them regulate their own state.
 Below, we’ve located them in the team context to reflect their translation from ‘I’ to ‘We’.

 Physical skills are shown in the yellow ring.
 They boost resilience and relate primarily to the individual.
 Companies can support the building of healthy physical habits by providing a good cafeteria, a gym, or health checks, for example.
 Indeed, many already do.